ecostemdc/Arduino-libraries/README.md

 Contains some libraries used in my projets :

-- WS2812FX : management of hte WS2812 RGB leds or strip# Arduino-libraries
+- WS2812FX : management of the WS2812 RGB leds or strip# Arduino-libraries